 Where Can you Find Freelance Modelling Jobs?

 Freelance models can work in as many fields of modeling as they like.
 For example, as a freelance model, you can work as a print model, promo model, fitness model, runway model, glamour model, catalog model, music video model, commercial model, and many more.

 These days it is easier than ever for you to find freelance model jobs.
 Here are some avenues you can use to find work as a freelance model:

-Networking – Make friends with other models – not only will you be getting valuable insight, you will also be getting your name out there.
-Friends are also more likely to recommend friends, and make sure you return the favour by referring them to your contacts too.
+Networking – Make friends with other models – not only will you be getting valuable insight, but you will also be getting your name out there.
+Friends are also more likely to recommend friends and make sure you return the favor by referring them to your contacts too.

-Reach out – Contact photographers, make up artists, ad agencies, and stylists you want to work with.
+Reach out – Contact photographers, make-up artists, ad agencies, and stylists you want to work with.
+Let them know that you’re a freelance model for hire.
 You can also pitch directly to brands and companies you would like to model for.
 Include your comp card and link to your online portfolio.

 Social media – jobs are often posted by brands on their social media pages, and you can also join freelance groups on Facebook where jobs and career advice are posted.

 You may also find jobs in related fields such as production extras, trade show models, or stock photography castings which can add to your portfolio